malamatenia/learnable-handwriter/README.md

   space: ' '                 # How the space is denoted in the annotation.
 ```

-2. then a second one in config/ setting the hyperparameters:
+2. then a second one setting the hyperparameters:
 ```
 configs/<DATASET_ID>.yaml
 ...